dotnet/dotnet-docker/documentation/supported-tags.md

 - `6.0-alpine`
 - `7.0-alpine`

+Notes:

+- New versions of Alpine will be published with version-specific tags (e.g. `6.0-alpine3.17`).
+- Floating tag (e.g. `6.0-alpine`) will be updated with the new Alpine version a month later.
+- Tag changes will be [announced](https://github.com/dotnet/dotnet-docker/issues?q=is%3Aopen+is%3Aissue+label%3Aannouncement) so that users know when the tags they want are available.

 ### `<Major.Minor.Patch .NET Version>`

 These "fixed version" tags reference an image with a specific `Major.Minor.Patch` .NET version, while operating system and architecture will be chosen based on the requesting environment.